Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: Shadows of GPT fragments

 The second method is the orthogonal projection of the state space onto the effect space.
 This is depicted in Fig.~\ref{fig:twodisk}(b), and results in a new state space which constitutes a smaller disk lying in the same plane as the effect space (which is unchanged).
 (Here, it is $\tau$ that is trivial and $\sigma$ that is defined by a projection map.)

-The two resulting GPTs are equivalent GPTs, in accordance with Theorem~\ref{shadow-equiv}.
+The two resulting GPT systems are equivalent GPT systems, in accordance with Theorem~\ref{shadow-equiv}.
 (This is evident visually by the fact that they are identical subsets of the Bloch sphere up to a rotation.)
-Moreover, they are also equivalent as GPTs to the original fragment itself, as a consequence of the fact that the latter constitutes a GPT together with Theorem~\ref{tomogshadows}.
+Moreover, they are also equivalent as GPT systems to the original fragment itself, as a consequence of the fact that the latter constitutes a GPT system together with Theorem~\ref{tomogshadows}.
 This is the sense in which the shadow map is said to act trivially (despite the fact that it does change the precise representation of the fragment in question).

 This fragment of the qubit has states and effects which are tomographic for one another, but which do not span the same vector space.
 Not all papers in the literature would consider such an example to be a valid GPT, since many papers demand that the states and effects of a GPT span the same vector space.
 But such more general cases are no more or less expressive (in terms of the probabilities they generate as well as the operational identities they encode) as those where the states and effects span the same space, so we consider them to be valid GPTs as well.
 Indeed, as just shown, the original fragment (whose states and effects are tomographic for each other but not spanning the same space) is equivalent to the two shadows of it we constructed (whose states and effects are both tomographic {\em and} span the same space).
 This again demonstrates how our definitions are more flexible than standard definitions.